invesdwin/invesdwin-context-r/README.md

 - to measure the performance impact of the different solutions
 - to gain flexibility in various deployment scenarios

-For an example R script, have a look at the `invesdwin-context-r-optimalf` module.
+For an example R script integration, have a look at the `invesdwin-context-r-optimalf` module.